 8. Yale University

 New Haven, Connecticut

 In 2021, Yale University’s student body increased its support for student entrepreneurs, despite the coronavirus pandemic.
 The Yale College Council decided to spearhead a program that would help undergraduate entrepreneurs succeed.
 However, there were already many practical programs and opportunities for student business support within the college’s business community.
 For example, students could enter the Yale Innovators’ Prize, access a startup consulting clinic, apply for the Tsai CITY Student Catalyst Fund, enroll in mentorship, and much more.
 QS notes that Yale University was the birthplace of Time Magazine and FedEx.
 The Yale Tribune considers the college’s students responsible for the 15th best startup of the 21st century, Verb Energy.

 7. University of Virginia

-Thanks to the University of Virginia’s education, the company BetterWorld has helped other businesses access fundraising opportunities throughout the pandemic.
+Thanks to the University of Virginia’s entrepreneurship education, the company BetterWorld has helped other businesses access fundraising opportunities throughout the pandemic.
 The former student who started this business, Whit Hunter, has said that the University of Virginia “helped him step back and think about the business and its potential way forward in new ways.”
-Today, the college has a range of centers, communities, conferences, workspaces, accelerators, competitions, and funds that help student businesses succeed.
+Today, the college offers undergrads and graduate students a range of centers, communities, conferences, workspaces, accelerators, competitions, and funds that help student businesses succeed.
 QS and The Yale Tribune both note that a University of Virginia student founded the website Reddit.
-College Choice names the college the 26th best in America for entrepreneurship.

 6. University of Michigan